Auto1111SDK/Auto1111SDK/README.md

     - also supports weights for prompts: a cat :1.2 AND a dog AND a penguin :2.2
 - Works with a variety of samplers
 - Download models directly from Civit AI and RealEsrgan checkpoints
+- Set custom VAE: works for any model including SDXL

 ## Roadmap